-Like with Chapter 7, you will need to complete a credit counseling course before you can file for Chapter 13 bankruptcy.
+Like with Chapter 7, you must complete a credit counseling course before filing for Chapter 13 bankruptcy.
 More than 180 days may not elapse between completing your course and filing your bankruptcy petition.
 Your debt must also not exceed the following amounts: $1,184,200 for secured debts and $394,725 for unsecured debts.

 To file for Chapter 13 bankruptcy, you will need to provide the following: